OperatorFoundation/AdversaryLab/README.md

 cd ..
 ```

-Open the graphical interface project in code
+Add the following executables to the AdversaryLab/Executables/ folder: redis-cli, redis-server, and [AdversaryLabClient](https://github.com/OperatorFoundation/AdversaryLabClientSwift)

+Open the graphical interface project in Xcode.
+Please note that at this time using SwiftPackageManager in this way will set the macOS deployment target to 10.10 in your project settings.
+The project will not compile unless you change it to 10.15 or higher.

 ```
 open AdversaryLabSwift.xcodeproj
 ```

 ## Deployment